Learning a Decentralized Medium Access Control Protocol for Shared Message Transmission: Numerical Results

 \section{Numerical Results}

-In this section, we present the simulation results for the proposed algorithm.
-As discussed in Sec.~\ref{sec:system_model}, a general way to model the distribution $p$ of active node sets $\mathcal{A}$ is by sampling its \ac{PMF} from a Dirichlet distribution.
-However, it is challenging to define concentration parameters that capture correlated node activation patterns, which may be due to physical proximity of nodes, or to bound the minimum and maximum number of active nodes.
+We evaluate the proposed algorithm via simulations.
+While sampling the \ac{PMF} of active node sets $\mathcal{A}$ from a Dirichlet distribution models the general distribution $p$ (Sec.~\ref{sec:system_model}), defining concentration parameters to capture correlated activations or bound the number of active nodes remains challenging.
 Moreover, as the number of nodes and messages increases, generating the distribution $p$ completely becomes impractical because it requires defining a \ac{PMF} for $\vert \mathcal{R}_{\mathcal{A}} \vert = 2^{K}$ possible events [cf. \eqref{eq:possibleSet}].
 Therefore, we define two feasible methods to determine $p$ that allow for the expression of possible pattern correlations and boundaries:

 \begin{enumerate}

 \item \textit{Conditional activation}: In this setting, we characterize the activation of a node conditionally to the others.
 We consider $L$ \acp{BN} to determine the active node set $\mathcal{A}_l$ of message $l \in \mathcal{L}$ for $l=1,\ldots,L$.
 Each \ac{BN} is modeled by a directed acyclic graph comprising a set of nodes $\mathcal{V} = \{V_l^1, \ldots, V_l^{N_l}\}$ representing $N_l$ variables.
 These variables are arranged in a linear sequence, where each has at most one incoming and one outgoing edge, forming a path from a source to a sink.
 Specifically, the variable $V_l^i$ in the sequence determines the $i$-th active node in $\mathcal{A}_l$ and the conditional dependencies between node activations are modeled by conditional probability tables.
 We get $N_l$ active nodes transmitting message $l$ by sampling from the joint probability function defined by the \ac{BN}, which is given by the chain rule of probability as